 Since Black Friday is behind us, it is high time to analyze what has happened in the ecommerce industry this year.
 While 2020 is a big surprise for all of us, there was no surprise to the Black Friday’s fewer.
 A week (or in some cases even earlier) before November 27, the Internet was flooded by Black Week deals.

 What were the purchasing trends this year?
 Did they differ from last year’s ones?
 Has the pandemic had a clear impact on Black Friday shopping in 2020?
+What are the best Black Friday statistics?
 We will answer these and more questions according to the Report by SEMrush.
 If you are interested in reading the full report – here you can find it.

 Let’s start with this year’s general information.

 Black Friday 2020 – what did people buy?